Putin tightens infrastructure security after blast on bridge - NewsBreak

 The attack on it “will have a further sapping effort on Russian morale, (and) will give an extra boost to Ukraine’s,” said James Nixey of Chatham House, a think tank in London.
 “Conceivably the Russians can rebuild it, but they can’t defend it while losing a war."

-Ukrainian President Volodymyr Zelenskyy, in a video address, indirectly acknowledged the bridge attack but did not address its cause.
+Ukrainian President Volodymyr Zelenskyy, in a video address, indirectly acknowledged the attack on the bridge but did not address its cause.

 “Today was a good and mostly sunny day on the territory of our state,” he said.
 “Unfortunately, it was cloudy in Crimea.
-Although it was also warm.”
+Although it is also warm.”

 Zelenskyy said Ukraine wants a future “without occupiers.
 Throughout our territory, in particular in Crimea.”